Home » Blog » Microsoft Teams Provisioning: A Guide to efficient and automated Processes

 Creating a team with Teams Manager:

-1. Team request: Users submit a request using a simple form.
-Here they can select a template and enter information such as team name, description and members.
+3. Team request: Users submit a request using a simple form and can select a template.

 Utilize Templates in Team Creation with Teams Manager